-American Express' third-quarter earnings beat the Zacks Consensus
+American Express' fourth-quarter earnings beat the Zacks Consensus

-primarily from the U.S., and lower-than-expected expenses.
-These
+primarily from the U.S., partly offset by higher-than-expected

-targeted top-line growth.
-Yet, a spend-centric business model,
+thereby restricting top-line growth.
+Yet, a spend-centric business

 flexibility and healthy capital paves the way for an above-average